thewrightmatt/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Apply
 Run `terraform apply --auto-approve` to automatically apply without a prompt

+### Terraform Destroy
+This will destroy resources, needs approval and can be auto-approved via `terraform destory --auto-approve`

 ### Terraform State File
 `.terraform.tfstate` contains the current state of the infrastructure. **Don't commit**